—–BEGIN PGP SIGNED MESSAGE—–

 3.4.
 Authority

-CSIRT-SPMS is a service that is part of the Cybersecurity Unit of SPMS, EPE, whose powers are set out in the Internal Regulations, approved by resolution of the Board of Directors on 17 November 2023 and ratified by the supervisory authority on 30 November 2023.
-In addition to this structure, responsibilities are also assigned under Order No. 1348/2017, which establishes the Health Security Operational Coordination Element (ECOS), which must ensure the operationalisation of the Notification Procedure and act as a single point of contact for the Ministry of Health with the National Cybersecurity Centre and in Order No. 8877/2017, which establishes the governance model for the implementation of the health cybersecurity policy.
+CSIRT-SPMS is a service that is part of the Cybersecurity Unit of SPMS, EPE, whose powers are set out in Internal Regulations, approved by resolution of the Board of Directors on November 17, 2023, and ratified by the supervisory authority on November 30, 2023.
+In addition to this structure, responsibilities are also assigned under Order No. 1348/2017, which establishes the Health Security Operational Coordination Element (ECOS), which must ensure the operationalization of the Notification Procedure and act as a single point of contact for the Ministry of Health with the National Cybersecurity Center and in Order No. 8877/2017, which establishes the governance model for the implementation of the health cybersecurity policy.

 - Policies